-2 Students may choose from the following 3 hour or 1 hour electives: 40606 The Psalms and Christian Worship, 40635 Technology for Music & Worship Ministry, 40670 Songwriting for Worship Leaders, Private Music Study (1), or Worship Ensemble (1) with (max 4 semesters).

-3 Students interested in doctoral studies have the option, in consultation with the department chair for Biblical Worship, to take the following course: 25100 Introduction to Church History I, 25120 Introduction to Church History II and 40699 Thesis Research and Writing.
+- 2 To enroll in 40625 Leading Worship Ensembles, students must have a passing grade in either 40650 Worship Assessment or 50002 Worship Musicianship II. - 3 Students may choose from the following 3 hour or 1 hour electives: 40606 The Psalms and Christian Worship, 40635 Technology for Music & Worship Ministry, 40670 Songwriting for Worship Leaders, Private Music Study (1), or Worship Ensemble (1) with max 4 semesters. - 4 Students interested in doctoral studies have the option, in consultation with the department chair for Biblical Worship, to take the following course: 25100 Introduction to Church History I, 25120 Introduction to Church History II and 40699 Thesis Research and Writing.